Faheem-lblr/laerdal-techies/README.md

 * S2: The system must store at least 15 million user accounts.

 ## 3. MVP Goals
+* User must be able to see his upcoming trips
+* User can cancel his reservations
+* User must be able to see alerts and other notifications from different agents.
+* User must be able to configure different email ids for synching.

 ## 4. Web/Mobile UX
 ![](imgs/screen_1_login.png)